Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 So.
-We have a cluster, and we have some nodes, and I'm a pre-cloud grumpy engineer so the first thing I'm going to do is start SSH'ing into things - but lets start first things first.
+We have a cluster, and we have some nodes, and I'm a pre-cloud grumpy engineer so the first thing I'm going to do is start SSH'ing into things - but let's start first things first.

 ## Shaving yaks